-Understanding Gap Financing Options:

-PLUS Loan for Graduate Students and Private Student Loans
+Understanding Gap Financing Options: PLUS Loan for Parents and Private Student Loans

-Many graduate students are considering financing their education with either Federal Graduate PLUS Loans or private student loans.
+Many families are considering financing their children's education with either Federal Parent PLUS Loans or private student loans.
 The comparison chart below will help you understand the features and benefits of each type of loan.

-Interest rates and fees for private loans vary from lender to lender based on the credit of the individual borrower and cosigner.
-We recommend that you research private loans before deciding which type of loan is best for you.
-Remember, applying for a private student loan does not obligate you to accept it and typically shopping for a loan has minimal impact on your credit score.
+Interest rates and fees for private loans vary between lenders and are typically based on the credit of the individual borrower and cosigner.
+We recommend that you apply for one or more private loans and compare your options before deciding which type of loan is best for you.
+Remember, applying for a private student loan does not obligate you to accept it.

-PLUS Loan for Graduate Students School-Certified Private Student Loan Whose name is on the loan?
-Student Student and cosigner (if applicable) Cosigner requirement No. If the student has adverse credit history an endorser may be required.
+PLUS Loan for Parents 1 School-Certified Private Student Loan 2 Whose name is on the loan?
+Parent Student and cosigner Cosigner requirement No. If parent has adverse credit history an endorser may be required.
 No, but if you're a student with little or no credit history, it may be difficult for you to qualify for a loan without a creditworthy cosigner.
 Having a cosigner may also help a borrower qualify and obtain a better rate.
-Cosigner release option No. The student, and any endorser, is making a commitment to repay the loan for the life of the loan.
+Cosigner/parent release option No. The parent, and any endorser, is making a commitment to repay the loan for the life of the loan.
 Yes.
 Many lenders provide a cosigner release option where the student can apply to release the cosigner after he or she graduates, makes a specified number of on-time payments and meets underwriting requirements.
 Interest rate 6.84% for Academic Year 2015-16 loans.
 Many lenders offer both variable and fixed interest rates.
-Rates for graduate students range from 2.25% to 10.42% for variable and 4.00% to 12.99% for fixed.
+Rates range from 2.25% to 10.42% for variable and 4.00% to 12.99% for fixed.
 Rates are typically based on the borrower and cosigner's credit history so those with good credit may qualify for a lower rate.
-Origination/disbursement fees 4.292% for loans first disbursed on or after October 1, 2014 and before October 1, 2015.4.272% for loans first disbursed on or after October 1, 2015 and before October 1, 2016.
+Origination/disbursement fees 4.292% for loans first disbursed on or after October 1, 2014 and before October 1, 2015.
+4.272% for loans first disbursed on or after October 1, 2015 and before October 1, 2016.
 Varies by lender - most offer 0%.
 Borrower benefits 0.25 percentage point interest rate reduction for automatic debit enrollment.
 Most lenders offer a 0.25 percentage point interest rate reduction for automatic debit enrollment.
 Additional benefits vary by lender (e.g., graduation rewards).
 Repayment period 10 - 25 years Varies by lender; typically terms of 5-15 years are offered.
 Loan limits Up to 100% of the cost of attendance minus other financial aid received.
 Generally, up to 100% of the cost of attendance minus financial aid received.
 Lenders may impose limits based on various factors, and can have different loan limits for different loan programs.
 Credit check required Yes.
 Applicant or endorser cannot have an adverse credit history.
 Yes.
 Loan approval and pricing is generally based on creditworthiness.
 Minimum enrollment status At least half time.
 Varies by lender.
 Some offer loans to borrowers who are attending school less than half time.